chriskpeterson/vuepress2/docs/writingsamples.md

 ## ConvergedSystem 700

 For this program, I write firmware and software compatibility matrices and the step-by-step upgrade guides.
-The upgrade guides include firmware updates, software updates, VMware ESXi configuration, and switch configuration.

 [Writing sample](cs700.html)